datacite/schema/index.md

 These versions are no longer accepted by the DataCite MDS.

 * [DataCite Metadata Schema 2.0](archive/kernel-2.0/index.html) {{ "2011-01-24" | date: "%B %-d, %Y" }})

+## Feedback {-}

+If you have any comments on

+* any challenges you face with the current schema - i.e. what's not working for you?
+* any ideas you have for additions that would make the schema work better for you, or
+* questions you have about the schema,

+please contact us via our [Google discussion group](https://groups.google.com/forum/?hl=en&#38;fromgroups#!forum/datacite-metadata).
+We will review the suggestions and comments on a monthly basis, and reply using this same discussion forum.

 ## Help {-}